The Story of Rebecca B. Foo

 This constant frowning makes anyone look overly serious and worried at best, and angry and standoffish at worst.
 Even though you may not even mean it.

-So if you do not mean to look angry all the time and want to turn that subconscious frown upside down, Botox in Singapore would be a good and effective treatment for you.
+So if you do not mean to look angry all the time and want to turn that subconscious frown upside down, Botox in Singapore may help.

 What is Botox For Frown Lines?